bachhavpramod/bandwidth_extension/ABE_CVAE_ICASSP19/Readme.md

 2) Training of variational auto-encoder (VAE) and conditional VAE (CVAE) for feature extraction
      - Python script "Train_CVAE.py" (available in folder - "2_CVAE_training) can be used to train VAE and CVAE using the data files available in folder "1_Feature_extraction"
      - The keras models are saved in folder "2_CVAE_training/your_models_CVAE" after training
-     - Code successfully tested on - keras with tensorflow (TF) backend (keras - 2.2.4, tensorflow-gpu - 1.10.0 and python - 3.6.7).
-Note that it is important to train models with TF backend, as models are loaded in MATLAB after training using MATLAB add-on [importKerasNetwork](https://fr.mathworks.com/help/deeplearning/ref/importkerasnetwork.html;jsessionid=f4ae65d98620b0cc0675f9c3cd38)
+     - Code successfully tested on - keras with tensorflow (TF) backend (keras - 2.2.4, tensorflow-gpu - 1.12.0 and python - 3.6.7).
+Note that it is important to train models with TF backend, as models are loaded in MATLAB after training, using MATLAB add-on [importKerasNetwork](https://fr.mathworks.com/help/deeplearning/ref/importkerasnetwork.html;jsessionid=f4ae65d98620b0cc0675f9c3cd38)
       - Script 'Train_SAE.py' trains a conventional stacked auto-encoder (SAE) without pretraining for baseline
-      - SSAE baseline can be trained using [script](https://github.com/bachhavpramod/bandwidth_extension/blob/master/ABE_SSAE_IS18/2_SSAE_training/SSAE.py)
+      - SSAE baseline can be trained using script [SSAE.py](https://github.com/bachhavpramod/bandwidth_extension/blob/master/ABE_SSAE_IS18/2_SSAE_training/SSAE.py)

 3) GMM training :
      - DR is applied to high-dimensional log-spectral data to get lower dimensional features to train a GMM for ABE.